Microsoft looks to the cloud to expand its security offerings

 Microsoft is also making it easier for IT to give conditional access to some files and it’s implementing support for two-step authentication from RSA, Duo and Trusona.

 Moving on to the Microsoft 365 world, one of the most interesting updates here an enhancement to Office 365 message encryption that will allow you to send encrypted messages to users outside of Office 365, including those who use consumer services like Gmail and Outlook.com.
-Sadly, the details here remain a bit vague, but Microsoft’s Andrew Conway tells me that the idea here is to make the experience seamless for everybody involved.
+Sadly, the details here remain a bit vague, but Microsoft’s Andrew Conway, the general manager of product marketing for its enterprise mobility and security solutions, tells me that the idea here is to make the experience seamless for everybody involved.

 Email is also the main vector for phishing attacks, so the company today also launched an update to the Office 365 Advanced Threat Protection service that now also covers links and files shared in SharePoint Online, OneDrive for business and Teams, the company’s Slack competitor.

 At some point, even the best security system will see a breach, though.
 At that point, it’s about detecting unusual activity as soon as possible.
-Using the Security Graph and Microsoft’s on-premises threat detection tools, the new Azure Advanced Protection service now looks at who is accessing which files at what time and from where to scan for unusual behavior.
+Using the Security Graph and Microsoft’s on-premises threat detection tools, the new Azure Advanced Threat Protection service now looks at who is accessing which files at what time and from where to scan for unusual behavior.
 For Windows machines, Microsoft has now also built Hexadite‘s AI tech, which it acquired for $100 million earlier this year, into the Windows Defender Advanced Threat Protection service (these names definitely follow a certain pattern, but nobody is going to say they roll off the tongue…).

 0